skip to Main Content

 Mentoring Programs at Pitt

-Located within the School of Medicine, the Academy of Master Educators recognizes and rewards excellence in education, strives to advance education through innovation and professional development of faculty, and supports and promotes educational scholarship.
+Located within the School of Medicine, the Academy of Distinguished Medical Educators recognizes and rewards excellence in education, strives to advance education through innovation and professional development of faculty, and supports and promotes educational scholarship.

 Mentoring programming at the Institute for Clinical Research Education (ICRE)